 The vision of Grab as an everyday superapp comes to life in a refreshed Grab app.
-Customers will have a brand new Grab experience where the Grab app provides not only services but also information, relevant to exactly when you need it.
+Consumers will have a brand new Grab experience where the Grab app provides not only services but also information, relevant to exactly when you need it.
 Grab’s new home screen features single tap access to payments and easy navigation to all everyday services, complemented by a news feed that helps users discover their city with location reviews and useful seasonal information, such as where the nearest mosques are during Ramadan or even the latest football scores at the World Cup.

 The launch of GrabPlatform comes off the back of a milestone year for Grab.

 - Grab crossed 2 billion rides on 7 July 2018.
 It took 5 years and 4 months to hit 1 billion rides, and only less than 9 months to hit the next billion